-A great example of a brand with a strong tone of voice is Innocent, the smoothie company.
+A great example of a brand with a strong tone of voice that matches its vision statement is Innocent, the smoothie company.
 Its consistency is impressive – everything from the lack of capital letters to the simple, informal language.
 The tone of its blogs, emails, and labels all work together to create a clear brand image.

 Playful, friendly, sustainable.
 These are just a few things Innocent wants you to associate with its brand, and it succeeds through its consistent use of voice.
 What are the three words you want to reflect your brand?